AndreasFaust/react-raster/README.md

 ## Concept

 Layouting user-interfaces is tough.
-Every viewport-size needs its own layout.
-`react-raster` provides a simplified interface for `CSS Grid Layout`, to setup the layout for every breakpoint directly in your `React`-component.
+Every viewport-size needs its own composition. `react-raster` provides a simplified interface for `CSS Grid Layout`, to setup the layout for every breakpoint directly in your `React`-component.
 It emulates `flexbox`-like behaviour, that is missing in `CSS Grid Layout` like:

+- Add margin to boxes
 - Automatic aligning of sibling boxes
-- Add margin to boxes

-Additionally it polyfills `Grid Layout` using `Flexbox`, if you need to support very old browsers for some reason.
+Additionally it polyfills `Grid Layout` using `Flexbox`, if you need to support older browsers.
-With `react-raster` defining a grid and placing and stacking some boxes is as easy as never before.
+With `react-raster` defining a grid and placing and stacking boxes is as easy as never before.

-> ⭐ Try it out and **star it** if you like it!
+**⭐ Try it out and _star it_ if you like it!**

 ---